André Pretorius: Career

 In May 2011, he signed up with French club Toulon, where he made 5 appearances.

 He returned to South Africa to play for the Potchefstroom-based at the start of 2012.
 He had one more spell in France, this time with Carcassonne for the 2013–14 Rugby Pro D2 season.
 In 2014, he returned to the Leopards once again, where he made a further 12 appearances in the 2014 Currie Cup qualification series and 2014 Currie Cup First Division before announcing his retirement as a player.

+Coaching career

+After retiring in 2014, Pretorius pursued coaching and is currently the backline coach at Hino Red Dolphins.